-- Genlock Status: this field can show the following values: - • OK: The genlock function is operating normally, and the output is genlocked to the reference.

-genlock compatibility matrix below to confirm the supported combinations.
+- Genlock Status: this field can show the following values: - • OK: The genlock function is operating normally, and the output is genlocked to the reference. - • • Incompatible Reference: The Decoder has detected a valid genlock signal, but the decoder output is incompatible with this genlock signal.
+Please consult the genlock compatibility matrix below to confirm the supported combinations.
 The SDI output is NOT genlocked to this signal and is free-running.